em1lyy/jaguos-apps-metadata/README.md

 # jaguos-apps-metadata
 Every app for JaguOS that is shown in "Apps".
-Documenation is in the `docs` folder.
+Documentation is in the `docs` folder.